Please click on the link to read the School Sport Policy for teachers and coaches.

 Sport Canterbury also offers a Top Team Challenge.
 This concept is based on the popular 80’s TV show Top Town where teams compete in a variety of challenges to earn points to be crowned ‘Top Team.’

 In the summer season students have the opportunity to play touch football for the school at the local Waltham Park schools competition.

 Police Blue Light PCT Challenge

 We also enter two teams in the PCT competition every year in Term 1.
 This is where students compete against others schools in Canterbury to complete the police physical competency test.
-Over the past two years our teams have been particularly impressive.
-In 2015 our team of Amelia Clausen, Alice Wilson, Louie Howell and Louie Hobson qualified for the play offs and narrowly missed qualifying for the national event at the New Zealand Police College by 2 seconds.

 This is a multi-day, multi-sport tournament for Year 7 & 8 students from South Island schools.

 The sports usually included are Basketball, Football (soccer), Lawn Bowls, Netball, Swimming, Table Tennis, Touch and Volleyball.
 All sports will be hosted at Selwyn District venues.